MeMail is all about the sender: their views, their photos, their discretion, and their personality.

 Ralph Waldo Emerson

-Yes, of course, you can certainly do whatever you want in your email.
-But when doing so without thought or discretion as to whether the other side will appreciate your “style”, you will risk the perception that you are only capable of thinking of yourself.
+Yes, of course, you can do whatever you want in your email.
+But if you do so without considering whether the other side will appreciate your style, you risk the perception that you are only capable of thinking of yourself.